AsadaSinon1/SuperMario/README.md

 - We have updated the subclass Turtle of the Enemy class.
 - We have added pause functionality for BackStage class.
 - We have created presentation slides for demonstration purposes.
-- We have successfully completed the classroom presentation.
+- We have successfully completed the class presentation.